Author's Note: We'll call this ten and a half in the Don't Blink series. Set after That Smile That Has Me Sold.

 The blonde smiles for the first time, and maybe it's a little too saccharine to be completely sincere, but Teresa's breath still catches just a little at the way it transforms the woman's cool beauty into something absolutely stunning.
-"No, you really can't," she agrees, and her voice lilts with humor, a little bit huskier than before, like she's enjoying some secret joke.
+"No, you really can't," she agrees, and her voice lilts with humor and is just a little bit huskier than before, like she's enjoying some secret joke.

-So maybe she's a sucker, or just stupidly optimistic, but she figures you only regret the opportunities that you choose not to take, so she leans down on the bar, crosses her arms, and grins, "Can I offer you something else more to your tastes?"
+So maybe Teresa is a sucker or just stupidly optimistic, but she figures you only regret the opportunities that you choose not to take, so she leans down on the bar, crosses her arms and grins.
+"Can I offer you something else more to your tastes?"

 The blonde laughs, crossing her own arms to mirror Teresa.
 The smile drops away in a heartbeat, and her eyes flash.
 "You really don't have anything that I want."

 Okay, then.
 That's a definite no if she's ever heard one.
 It's not like it really matters to her, but maybe she's a little peeved at the attitude this woman has had since she walked into the bar—like she's looking to find fault with everything and everyone.
 Teresa straightens off the bar, flashing her own insincere smile.

 "Sorry to hear that.
 I hate for anyone to walk out of here unsatisfied so that one's on the house," she offers, nodding to the glass.
 It's eleven dollars out of her own pocket but worth it if she gets to be the better bitch in this scenario.
 Unfortunately, the blonde isn't having it.

 "Thank you, but no. I prefer to pay for my own drink.
 Otherwise people tend to expect things in return."